nabto/edge-device-webrtc/README.md

 In addition to WebRTC, this example also implements OAuth to authenticate connections in the IAM module.

+Note that Firefox' WebRTC support is limited and is not currently supported by Nabto Edge WebRTC.

 ## Obtaining the Source

 This Github repo references various 3rd party components as submodules.
 So remember to clone recursively: